 In May 2021, Deutsche Bank learned through an information request received by Deutsche Oppenheim Family Office AG ("DOAG") as legal successor of Sal.
 Oppenheim jr. & Cie.
 AG & Co.
 KGaA ("Sal.
 Oppenheim") that the CPP in 2021 opened a criminal investigation proceeding in relation to cum-ex transactions against unknown former personnel of Sal.
 Oppenheim.
+DOAG provided the requested information on 13 September and 15 October 2021.

 Deutsche Bank acted as participant in and filed withholding tax refund claims through the electronic refund procedure (elektronisches Datenträgerverfahren) on behalf of, inter alia, two former custody clients in connection with their cum-ex transactions.
 In February 2018, Deutsche Bank received from the German Federal Tax Office (Bundeszentralamt für Steuern, "FTO") a demand of approximately € 49 million for tax refunds paid to a former custody client.
 Deutsche Bank expects to receive a formal notice for the same amount.
 On 20 December 2019, Deutsche Bank received a liability notice from the FTO requesting payment of € 2.1 million by 20 January 2020 in connection with tax refund claims Deutsche Bank had submitted on behalf of another former custody client.
 On 20 January 2020, Deutsche Bank made the requested payment and filed an objection against the liability notice.
 Deutsche Bank filed the reasoning for the objection on 19 June 2020.
 On 3 December 2020, Deutsche Bank received another hearing letter from the FTO in relation to the € 2.1 million liability notice to which Deutsche Bank responded on 16 April 2021.
+On 28 July 2021, Deutsche Bank received a letter from the FTO stating that the revised tax assessment notice dated December 2019 was not a valid administrative act as it could not be served to Strategic Transaction Opportunity Fund due to its liquidation already in 2016.
+On the same day, the FTO issued another liability notice to Deutsche Bank arguing that it issued incorrect tax certificates.
+Deutsche Bank objected on 31 August 2021 and filed the reasoning on 14 October 2021.

 By letter dated 26 February 2018, The Bank of New York Mellon SA/NV ("BNY") informed Deutsche Bank of its intention to seek indemnification for potential cum-ex related tax liabilities incurred by BHF Asset Servicing GmbH ("BAS") and/or Frankfurter Service Kapitalanlage-GmbH ("Service KAG", now named BNY Mellon Service Kapitalanlage-Gesellschaft mbH).
 Deutsche Bank had acquired BAS and Service KAG as part of the acquisition of Sal.
 Oppenheim in 2010 and sold them to BNY in the same year.
-BNY estimates the potential tax liability to amount to up to € 120 million (excluding interest of 6 per cent p.a.).
+BNY estimates the potential tax liability to amount to up to $\in$ 120 million (excluding interest of 6 per cent p.a.).
 In November and December 2020 counsel to BNY informed Deutsche Bank that BNY and / or Service KAG (among others) have received notices from tax authorities in the estimated amount with respect to cum-ex related trades by certain investment funds in 2009 and 2010.
 BNY has filed objections against the notices.